-- The school has a link Educational Psychologist, Speech Therapist, Counsellor and school nurse to whom they can directly refer to.
+- The school has a link Educational Psychologist, Speech Therapist, Counsellor, Educaion and Mental Health Worker and school nurse to whom they can directly refer to.

 - The school nurse is then able to refer to different health services such as: Community paediatrics, Speech and Language Team, Occupational Therapy, Child and Adolescent Mental Health service, Visual Impairment Team etc.